Yuji Xu

 Translations

-Translation of English into Chinese
+Translation From English into Chinese

 • “爱在革命时”,《李劼人消失的地緣詩學視野:在革命中國書寫成都的危機》 (Chinese translation of Kenny Kwok Kwan Ng’s book chapter “Love in the Time of Revolution,” in The Lost Geopoetic Horizon of Li Jieren: The Crisis of Writing Chengdu in Revolutionary China): in progress.